WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/cv/retail/01-use-case-cv-retail-reference.md

-# Computer Vision Workshop Notebook 1: Build and Deploy a Model
+# Computer Vision Tutorial Notebook 1: Build and Deploy a Model

-For this workshop, let's pretend that you work for a retail store.
+For this tutorial, let's pretend that you work for a retail store.
 You have developed a model that scans images and predicts what items are on a shelf, shopping card, or otherwise.

 In this set of exercises, you will build to recognize images and deploy it to Wallaroo.